dropbox/dropbox-sdk-java/ReadMe.md

 ### Running the examples

 1. Follow the instructions in the "Build from source" section above.
 2. Save your Dropbox API key in a file called "test.app".
-See: [Get a Dropbox API key](#get-a-dropbox-api-key), above.
+See: [Save your Dropbox API key](#save-your-dropbox-api-key), above.
 3. Compile and install the SDK into your local maven repo: `./gradlew install`
 4. To compile all the examples: `(cd examples/ && ./gradlew classes`
 5. To compile just one example: `(cd examples/ && ./gradlew :<example-name>:classes`